-'I need to go to the hospital,' I told Wayne in agony I was kept in hospital for 10 long days and treated for severe food poisoning as a result.
-Then, when I returned home, more problems emerged.
-It was one thing after the other - I suffered fatigue, joint pain, memory thing after the other loss and severe headaches, while Wayne was completely It was one back to normal.
+'I need to go to the hospital,' I told Wayne, in agony.

+I was kept in hospital for 10 days and treated for severe food poisoning.

+Then when I returned home, more problems emerged.

+It was one thing after the other-I suffered fatigue, joint pain, memory loss and severe headaches, while Wayne was back to normal.